hemanth-gowda-96/CardMatch-local-web-js/README-DETAILED.md

   - **Draw 2**: Next player draws 2 cards and loses turn
   - **Wild**: Choose any color
   - **Wild Draw 4**: Choose color, next player draws 4 cards
-- Say "UNO" when you have one card left!
+- Say "CardMatch" when you have one card left!
 - First player to empty their hand wins the round

 ### Controls

 - **Click a card** to play it
 - **Click "Draw"** to draw from the deck
-- **Click "UNO!"** when you have 2 cards (before playing your second-to-last card)
+- **Click "CardMatch!"** when you have 2 cards (before playing your second-to-last card)
 - **Choose color** when playing Wild cards

 ## 🛠️ Development